StarlightShade15/DDOS-Methods/README.md

 ## DISCLAIMER

 ### This repository is ONLY for Educational and Learning purposes.
+### DO NOT DO THIS ON UN-AUTHORIZED NETWORKS !
 ### I do not take responsabilities for any damage YOU make.

+### Please do not use the optimization on linux machines that you care about, it can destroy your linux distro.